sourcemeta/learnjsonschema.com/content/2020-12/applicator/patternProperties.markdown

 * The value of `patternProperties` must be an object.
 * Each property name of this object should be a valid regular expression, according to the [ECMA-262](https://262.ecma-international.org/5.1/) regular expression dialect.
 * Each property value of this object must be a valid JSON Schema.
-* Omitting this keyword has the same assertion behavior as an empty object.

 ## Examples